franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 3. A fresh point of view

 As someone new in the codebase and its architecture, I think I have a naive but fresh point of view of how the codebase works.
-I don't think I can take much advantage of this tho, cause everything is so well structured, that innovative ideas are not really welcomed here.
+I don't think I can take much advantage of this though, cause everything is so well structured, that innovative ideas are not really welcomed here.
 It's ok, as I'm learning much about how huge critical systems must work.

-Anyway, I was able to teach a few tricks about how to use the Intellij debugger, which was taught to me when I started my path as a programmer back in September 2021 by my RunaId mates.
+Anyways, I was able to teach a few tricks about how to use the Intellij debugger, which was taught to me when I started my path as a programmer back in September 2021.
 That was neat.

 4. Profesional experience